Tempers fray, prices rise as Egypt cuts fuel subsidies

+* Coming Up: CFTC weekly Commitment of Traders report at 3:30 p.m (Updates prices, adds quote, rig data)

-CAIRO Cairo bus driver Mohamed Salame voted for Abdel Fattah al-Sisi in the hope he would fix Egypt's manifold problems, but now he curses the new president for making life harder by hiking the price of the state-subsidized fuel vital to his livelihood.
+CAIRO, July 6 Cairo bus driver Mohamed Salame voted for Abdel Fattah al-Sisi in the hope he would fix Egypt's manifold problems, but now he curses the new president for making life harder by hiking the price of the state-subsidised fuel vital to his livelihood.

 With the economy reeling from more than three years of political turmoil, Salame says the reform couldn't have come at a worse time.
 It cost him 80 Egyptian pounds ($11.19), double the usual amount, to run his 12-seater microbus on Saturday when the price rise was introduced.